-- The location of main canals, ditches, pipelines or flumes.
+- The location of the dam or water diversion.
+The location may be further described by distance and bearing or by coordinates (distance from corner). - The location of main canals, ditches, pipelines or flumes.
 Place of use should be indicated if appropriate.
 Example: cross-hatching or shading.
-Maps for irrigation use must indicate the number of acres per quarter-quarter section and include shading or cross-hatching to identify the place of use. - The section number, township, range, tax lot lines and numbers, nearest quarter-quarter section, and a north directional symbol. - A platted and recorded subdivision map, deed description survey map or a county assessor tax lot map may be submitted as the application map if all the required information is clearly shown on each print.
+Maps for irrigation use must indicate the number of acres and include shading or cross-hatching of the place of use. - The section number, township, range, tax lot lines and numbers, nearest quarterquarter section, and a north directional symbol.

+A platted and recorded subdivision map, deed description survey map or a county assessor tax lot map may be submitted as the application map if all the required information is clearly shown on each print.